2002-2007 Jeep Liberty

 Infinity system: Each front door has an amp attached to the speaker that powers the 6-3/4" speaker in the front door, the 6-3/4" speaker in the rear door, and the tweeter in the dash.
 You have two choices when you replace the Infinity system's speakers: 1) run new speaker wire from the speakers to your new stereo (or adapt the existing wiring); or 2) you can actually remove the Infinity amp from each front door factory speaker, and use it to power your new speakers.
 (You’ll need to extend the speaker wires a few inches to reach your new speakers.)

-You have a 2.8" 4-ohm tweeter located in each corner of the dash in your Liberty, wired in parallel off the front door speaker.
-You will have to fabricate mounting brackets to install aftermarket tweeters, but you can keep the factory grilles.
+You have a 2.8" 4-ohm speaker located in each corner of the dash in your Liberty, wired in parallel off the front door speaker.
+You will have to fabricate mounting brackets to install the tweeters that are part of a component speaker system, but you can keep the factory grilles.

-It'll take a little work to access these dash tweeters.
+Getting to these speakers takes some work.
 You’ll have to remove both pillar trim panels (T20 Torx driver or 5mm ratchet and socket) and pry up the front edge of the dash trimpanel to release 13 metal clips.
-Two Phillips screws hold the tweeter in place.
-You’ll need to splice the wiring here just like you did with the door speakers.
+Two Phillips screws hold the speaker in place.
+You’ll need to use Posi-Products in this location, too.

 Tools needed: Phillips screwdriver, small flat-blade screwdriver, panel tool, wire strippers, crimper and connectors (or Posi-connectors), electrical tape